wcong/wcong.github.io/_posts/2017-07-31-make-internet-document-readable.md

 #### so i should set some schedule and do that
 1. this week, sovle save and read things
 2. next week solve summary and markdown things

+#### follow up
+then i find out this satuation is only happend in laptap, where people trully want to study. so i change the develop tool to JavaFx where it runs everyware since i write it down